tencentyun/intlcloud-documents/product/计算/容器服务/控制台指南（新版）/Kubernetes对象管理/工作负载/Job管理_intl.md

 3. Click the ID of the cluster where Job status needs to be checked to enter the cluster management page.
 4. Select "Workload" > "Job" to go to the Job information page.
 See the figure below:
 ![Job](https://main.qcloudimg.com/raw/0fa661e68d83d9cbb1f3228ad4988061.png)
-5. Click the name of the Job for which to view the status to view its details.
+5. To view the Job's details, click its name.

 ### Deleting a Job

-After a Job is completed, no more Pods will be created, and existing Pods will not be deleted.
-You can view the logs of the completed Pods in "Logs".
-If you delete the Job, the Pods created by the Job will also be deleted, and the logs of the Pods created by the Job will disappear.
+A Job will keep existing Pods and not create new Pods after it is complete.You can view the logs of the completed Pods in *Logs*.
+Deleting a Job will clean up the Pods it created as well as the logs of those Pods.

 ## Using kubectl to Manipulate Jobs